josephsachs/minare/README.md

 The implementer hooks into the framework by extending MinareApplication.
 They may also use their own Guice module to override framework services as needed.

-**NOTE: Minare is currently a work-in-progress.
-Many planned changes await implementation.**
+**NOTE: Minare is currently unreleased.
+Core systems require improvement and many planned changes await.**

 ## Architecture Overview